bozsahin/thebench/README.md

 It uses two command relations for every element of grammar, one on syntactic command, one on semantic command.
 All intra- and cross-linguistic variation is claimed to arise from their local interaction.

 The guide in this repo explains these command relations.
-Much more is covered in the book [Connecting Social Semiotics, Grammaticality, and Meaningfulness: The Verb](https://www.cambridgescholars.com/product/978-1-0364-1830-4)
+More comprehensive description of the idea, including its analyses of linguistic diversity, is in the book [Connecting Social Semiotics, Grammaticality, and Meaningfulness: The Verb](https://www.cambridgescholars.com/product/978-1-0364-1830-4)

-## Installation (Many thanks to Deniz Akdemir for Docker help)
+## Installation (thanks to Deniz Akdemir for Docker help)

 ### Docker